dixahq/ios-messenger/README.md

     ///   - token: jwe token
 Messenger.verifyUser(token: String)

-/// Removes jwe-token, if there's stored any.
+/// Removes jwe-token, if it is stored.
 Messenger.clearVerificationToken()
 ```